dkelly255/freshwater-fly-fishing/README.md

 ### Content

 - I used the lessons learned during the Code Institute [Love Running](https://github.com/dkelly255/love-running) project to help with the structure for Freshwater Fishing
-- In all applicable locations throughout the HTML & CSS codes I have included credits in the comments where code from other sources such as [Love Running](https://github.com/dkelly255/love-running), or The Net Ninja has been used and adapted for this website and this can be browsed in detail in the HTML & CSS files
+- In all applicable locations throughout the HTML & CSS codes I have included credits in the comments where code from other sources such as [Love Running](https://github.com/dkelly255/love-running), or [The Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9itC4TxYMzFCfveyutyPOCY) has been used and adapted for this website and this can be browsed in detail in the HTML & CSS files
 - For example - The code to make the social media links for the footer was initially taken from the Code Institute [Love Running](https://github.com/dkelly255/love-running) project, and was updated to fit the look & feel of Freshwater Fly Fishing
-- The code for the responsive grid on the locations page was taken from The Net Ninja's CSS grid tutorial, and adapted to display two grids to contain rivers & lakes, images, and descriptions - this is also clearly labelled in the CSS & HTML comments
+- The code for the responsive grid on the locations page was taken from [The Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9itC4TxYMzFCfveyutyPOCY) Github [CSS grid tutorial](https://github.com/iamshaunjp/css-grid-playlist), and adapted to display two grids to contain rivers & lakes, images, and descriptions - this is also clearly labelled in the CSS & HTML comments

 #### Locations Page